Skip to content

 TVT Study (5 years)Baerveldt 350 vs TLE+MMC (previously operated eyes)Cumulative failure rate: tube 29.8% vs TLE 46.9% (p=0.02)13)

-PTVT Study (3 years)Baerveldt 350 vs TLE+MMC (first surgery eyes)Cumulative failure rate: tube 33% vs TLE 28% (no significant difference)14)
+PTVT Study (3 years)Baerveldt 350 vs TLE+MMC (primary surgery eyes)Cumulative failure rate: tube 33% vs TLE 28% (no significant difference)14)

-TVT Study (Tube Versus Trabeculectomy Study) is a multicenter RCT of eyes with prior cataract surgery or trabeculectomy 13).
+TVT Study (Tube Versus Trabeculectomy Study) is a multicenter RCT of eyes with prior cataract surgery or trabeculectomy13).
 At 5 years, the tube group had a higher success rate than the trabeculectomy group.
-IOP reduction, medication use, serious complications, and vision loss were similar, but the number of additional glaucoma surgeries was significantly higher in the trabeculectomy group (p=0.025) 13).
-Postoperative QOL assessed with the NEI VFQ-25 showed no significant difference between groups 12).
+Intraocular pressure reduction, medication use, serious complications, and vision loss were similar, but the number of additional glaucoma surgeries was significantly higher in the trabeculectomy group (p=0.025)13).
+Postoperative QOL assessment using the NEI VFQ-25 showed no significant difference between groups12).

-PTVT Study (Primary TVT Study) is an RCT of primary surgery eyes 14).
-At 3 years, success rates were similar between groups, but the trabeculectomy group achieved lower IOP with fewer medications 14).
+PTVT Study (Primary TVT Study) is an RCT of eyes undergoing first-time surgery14).
+At 3 years, success rates were similar between groups, but lower intraocular pressure was achieved with fewer medications in the trabeculectomy group14).

-ABC/AVB Study is a multicenter RCT comparing Ahmed and Baerveldt 15).
-Over 5 years, the Baerveldt group was superior in IOP reduction and medication reduction compared to the Ahmed group, but serious complications were fewer in the Ahmed group 15).
-The incidence of hypotony after Baerveldt surgery (4.5%) was significantly higher than with Ahmed (0.4%) (p=0.002) 12).
+ABC/AVB Study is a multicenter RCT comparing Ahmed and Baerveldt15).
+Over 5 years of follow-up, the Baerveldt group was superior to the Ahmed group in intraocular pressure reduction and medication reduction, but serious complications were fewer in the Ahmed group15).
+The incidence of hypotony after Baerveldt surgery (4.5%) was significantly higher than with Ahmed (0.4%) (p=0.002)12).

-In the Ahmed vs trabeculectomy comparative study, cumulative success rates (at 41–52 months) were 69.8% in the Ahmed group and 68.1% in the trabeculectomy group, with no significant difference.
-Tube exposure was more common in the Ahmed group, while bleb leakage and bleb infection tended to be more frequent in the trabeculectomy group 16).
+In a comparative study of Ahmed vs trabeculectomy, cumulative success rates (at 41–52 months) were 69.8% in the Ahmed group and 68.1% in the trabeculectomy group, with no significant difference.
+Tube exposure was more common in the Ahmed group, while bleb leakage and bleb infection tended to be more frequent in the trabeculectomy group16).

-Intraoperative use of mitomycin C (MMC) in GDD has been examined in several RCTs but did not show improved success rates 1).
-Prolonged hypotony and increased complications have been reported, and antifibrotic agents are not commonly used in GDD.
+Intraoperative use of mitomycin C (MMC) in GDD has been examined in several RCTs but has not been shown to improve success rates1).
+Prolonged hypotony and increased complications have been reported, and antifibrotic agents are not generally used in GDD.

-In pediatric glaucoma, angle surgery (goniotomy/trabeculotomy) is the first choice, but in secondary glaucoma its efficacy is limited, and GDD may be used as primary treatment 3).
+In pediatric glaucoma, angle surgery (goniotomy or trabeculotomy) is the first choice, but its efficacy is limited in secondary glaucoma, and GDD may be used as primary treatment3).

-In children, the risk of tube-plate exposure is high.
+In children, the risk of tube or plate exposure is high.
 This is attributed to frequent eye rubbing and a strong immune response.
-In pediatric secondary glaucoma, especially after cataract surgery, surgical outcomes are poor, and GDD may eventually be required 12).
+In pediatric secondary glaucoma, particularly after cataract surgery, surgical outcomes are poor, and GDD may eventually be required12).

-Q Which is better: glaucoma drainage device or trabeculectomy?
+Q Which is better: glaucoma drainage devices or trabeculectomy?

 A

 The optimal choice depends on the patient’s condition.
-For primary open-angle glaucoma as initial surgery, the PTVT Study showed that trabeculectomy achieved lower intraocular pressure 14).
-On the other hand, in eyes with previous surgery or secondary glaucoma, the TVT Study favored tube shunt surgery 13).
-The glaucoma practice guidelines recommend selecting based on the treated eye, patient background, and surgeon’s expertise 12).
+For primary open-angle glaucoma as an initial surgery, the PTVT Study showed that trabeculectomy achieved lower intraocular pressure14).
+On the other hand, in eyes with prior surgery or secondary glaucoma, the TVT Study favored tube shunt surgery13).
+In clinical practice, the surgical technique is selected based on the treated eye, patient background, and surgeon’s expertise12).

 7. Latest Research and Future Perspectives